-Soil organic carbon (SOC) is a sensitive indicator of climate change, which can be used to indicate the response of soil to climate change (Don, Schumacher, & Freibauer, 2011), and also play important roles in the carbon cycle (Eclesia, Jobbagy, Jackson, Rizzotto, & Piñeiro, 2016).
-However, the SOC pool consists of sub-pools with different turnover rates, which have different sensitivity to environmental changes (Guo, Wang, Wang, Wu, & Cao, 2018).
-Therefore, in order to estimate the response of the SOC to environmental change more accurately, we need to separate the SOC into different fractions.
-Soil active organic carbon mainly includes microbial biomass carbon (MBC), easily oxidized carbon (EOC) and particulate organic carbon (POC).
-Although the proportion of soil active organic carbon to soil total organic carbon is low, it can reflect the changes of soil carbon pool caused by soil management measures and environmental changes (Jha et al., 2012; Sahoo, Singh, Gogoi, Kenye, & Sahoo, 2019).
-The soil active organic carbon can be directly involved in the soil biological chemical conversion process (Sun et al., 2014), plays an important role in the soil nutrient cycling, and is the storage of soil nutrients (Simard, Fyles, D, & Nguyen, 2001).
-Furthermore, soil active organic carbon is easily and strongly affected by plants and microorganisms (Chen, Zhou, & Xiao, 2010; Kimura, Murase, & Lu, 2004).
-However, knowledge concerning the variation of soil active organic carbon content under different vegetation types is poor.
+Soil organic carbon (SOC) can reflect soil health, and plays an extremely important role in increasing soil carbon storage, improving soil fertility, and promoting plant growth (Sollins et al., 2007; Li et al., 2018).
+However, the SOC group consists of sub-groups with variable turnover rates, each with a different sensitivity to environmental changes (Guo, Wang, Wang, Wu, & Cao, 2018).
+Soil active organic carbon typically includes microbial biomass carbon (MBC), easily oxidized carbon (EOC) and particulate organic carbon (POC).
+While the proportion of soil active organic carbon to soil total organic carbon is low, this ration can reflect the changes in soil carbon groups due to soil management measures and environmental changes (Jha et al., 2012; Sahoo, Singh, Gogoi, Kenye, & Sahoo, 2019).
+The soil active organic carbon is directly involved in the biological and chemical conversion process of soil (Sun et al., 2014), plays a vital role in the cycling of soil nutrient, and stores soil nutrients (Simard, Fyles, D, & Nguyen, 2001).
+Furthermore, soil active organic carbon is easily affected by plants and microorganisms in a significant way (Chen, Zhou, & Xiao, 2010; Kimura, Murase, & Lu, 2004).
+However, variation in soil active organic carbon contents across different vegetation types is poorly understood.

-Soil enzyme activities participate in the biochemical processes of the soil system and are the key link to the "plant-soil enzymes-soil nutrients" (Araújo et al., 2013; da Silva et al., 2012; Lino et al., 2015; Nannipieri et al., 2012).
-In particularly, the activities of soil carbon cycle-related enzymes (i.e., amylase, catalase, urease and sucrase), as important indicators of soil fertility, play crucial roles in the soil organic matter circulation and energy transformation of the soil ecosystem (Bergstrom et al., 1999; Burns et al., 2013).
-The enzyme activities rapidly change if the soil nutrient status is altered (Ciarkowska, Solek-Podwika, & Wieczorek, 2014).
-Plants can influence soil enzyme activities by excreting exogenous enzymes, and affect microbial species composition and diversity by releasing exudates and oxygen into the rhizosphere that in turn indirectly affect enzyme activities were often chosen to understand the variations in SOC and soil quality (Acosta-Martínez, Cruz, Sotomayor-Ramírez, & Pérez-Alegría, 2007; Chen et al., 2016).
+Soil enzyme activities are involved in the biochemical processes of the soil system and are linked to "plant-soil enzymes-soil nutrients" (Araújo et al., 2013; da Silva et al., 2012; Lino et al., 2015; Nannipieri et al., 2012).
+In particularly, enzyme activities (i.e., amylase, catalase, urease and sucrase) related to the soil carbon cycle and serve as important indicators of soil fertility.
+Amylase and sucrase are involved in the conversion of soil carbohydrates and can hydrolyze organic matter into glucose and sucrose for plant growth and microbial activity (Xie et al., 2017; Ge et al., 2011).
+Urease acts on carbon-nitrogen bonds in organic matter, and produces carbon dioxide and water by hydrolyzing ammonia or amino salts, while catalase is related to the redox ability of the soil (Baddam et al., 2016; Nowak et al., 2004).
+These enzyme activities have an important influence on the carbon cycles in soil ecosystems (Bergstrom et al., 1999; Burns et al., 2013).
+Previous studies have shown that plants can not only directly influence soil enzyme activities by secreting exogenous enzymes, but also affect the composition and diversity microbial species by releasing exudate and oxygen into the rhizosphere, which indirectly affect enzyme activity (Singh & Kumar, 2008).
+Moreover, plants also indirectly mediate enzyme activities in the soil by controlling the volume of aboveground litter (Caravaca, Alguacil, Torres, & Roldán, 2005).
+Therefore, these enzyme activities were often chosen to understand the variations in SOC and soil quality (Acosta-Martínez et al., 2007; Chen et al., 2016).